|Nutrition Facts (per serving)|

 - 1/2 cup flour (mixed with 1/2 cup water, plus 1/4 tsp. salt)

-- To clean the peppers, put on a pair of rubber or latex gloves (especially if you wear contact lenses).
-If you don't want to wear gloves, just be careful not to touch your eyes after handling the chilies (chili oil will stay on your fingers for up to 24 hours).
+To clean the peppers, put on a pair of rubber or latex gloves.
+If you don't want to wear gloves, just be careful not to touch your eyes after handling the chilies.

-- To slice open the chilies: Make a single cut from just below the stem down to the tip of the chili (be careful not to slice through to the other side).
+Make a single cut from just below the stem down to the tip of each chili (be careful not to slice through to the other side).
 Try to leave the stem on, as this will make the chilies easier to handle, and also the stems are quite decorative.

-- Gently open up the chili (you may have to tear the top a little to open it).
+Gently open up the chili (you may have to tear the top a little to open it).
 Using a teaspoon, remove the seeds plus the inner lighter-colored rind, leaving the chili empty.
-Tip: Once you've dug out most of the insides, it helps to run the chili under cold water (opening it, so the water gets inside).
-This will wash away any seeds that are left.
+Run the chili under cold water; this will wash away any seeds that are left.
 Set cleaned-out chilies aside.